Haixing-Hu/check-es5/README.md

 - `requireResolvePath`: The path where to resolve the dependent packages.
 Default value is ".", indicating the program will try to resolve the path of the dependent packages in the "./node_modules" directory.
+- `showDependencyTree`: Whether to display the dependency tree.
+Default value is `true`.
+If the project has a very deep dependency tree, display the dependency tree may cause an unreadable output.
 - `showError`: Whether to display the detailed errors.
 Default value is `false`.
 It it is set to `true`, the detailed parsing errors of each uncompatible packages will be displayed.